MirayXS/skyline/BUILDING.md

 * `'shader_compiler/*.h' file not found`

 You didn't clone the repository with symlinks enabled.
 Windows requires administrator privileges to create symlinks so it's likely it didn't create them.
-In an elevated terminal prompt navigate to the skyline repo folder and run:
+In an **administrator** terminal prompt navigate to the Skyline root project folder and run:
 ```cmd
 git submodule deinit app/libraries/shader-compiler
 git config core.symlinks true
 git submodule foreach git config core.symlinks true
 git submodule update --init --recursive app/libraries/shader-compiler
 ```
-If you'd like to, you can enable symlinks globally by running (Note: This will only affect new repositories):
+If you'd like to, you can enable symlinks globally by running: (this will only affect new repositories)
 ```cmd
 git config --global core.symlinks true
 ```